quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A001---AI-Engineering_-Building-Applications-with-Foundation-Models-OReilly-Media-2025Chip-Huyen--/2aeba_part22_Tools.md

 :p What is decoupling planning from execution in the context of agents?
 ??x
 Decoupling planning and execution means first generating potential plans for how to achieve a goal, then validating these plans before executing them.
 This approach helps ensure that only reasonable and feasible plans are executed, saving time and resources.
-For example, if an agent is tasked with finding companies without revenue but having raised at least $1 billion, it might generate a plan that first searches for all such companies (Option 1) or filters by raised capital then checks for non-revenue status (Option 2).
+For example, if an agent is tasked with finding companies without revenue but having raised at least$1 billion, it might generate a plan that first searches for all such companies (Option 1) or filters by raised capital then checks for non-revenue status (Option 2).
 Validating the plans using heuristics ensures more efficient execution.
 ```python
 # Pseudocode to demonstrate plan generation and validation
 def validate_plan(plan):